 Candlestick chart analysis is one of the most common ways to look at the Bitcoin market using technical analysis.
 Would you like to learn how to read candlestick charts?
 Check out A Beginner’s Guide to Candlestick Charts.

 Technical analysis is largely based on the assumption that previous price movements may indicate future price action.
 So, how can candlesticks be useful in this context?
 The idea is to identify candlestick chart patterns and create trade ideas based on them.

-.
+Trend lines are a widely used tool by both traders and technical analysts.
 They are lines that connect certain data points on a chart.
 Typically, this data is the price, but not in all cases.
-Some traders may also draw trend lines on technical indicators and oscillators
+Some traders may also draw trend lines on technical indicators and oscillators.